ucsb-cs148-w24/project-pj13-medminder/team/user_journey.md

 As a caretaker I can create reminders for my patient.

 As a user I can connect to my other calendar applications.

+As a user I want the option for repeating alarms.